tstih/more/README.md

 By responding to mouse events `CellMouseDown`, `CellMouseUp, `CellMouseMove` you can detect select operation.

- > To differentiate between a select and a pixel click you need to compare mouse
+ > To differentiate between a select and a pixel click, you need to compare the mouse
  > coordinates at `CellMouseDown` event with that of `CellMouseUp`.
 If
- > coordinates are the same and there were no `CellMouseMove` events out o the
+ > coordinates are the same, and there were no `CellMouseMove` events out o the
- > cell then it is a click.
-Otherwise it is a select.
+ > cell, then it is a click.
+Otherwise, it is selected.

-To make SpriteEdit draw a selection you set the property GridSelection.
+To make SpriteEdit draw a selection, you set the property GridSelection.
 GridSelection is a polygon and can be of any shape.

 ~~~cs